 Beyond our CF clinical program, the primary focus of our research efforts is the evaluation of targets in additional pulmonary diseases utilizing our proprietary lung delivery platform.
 Preclinical research efforts include discovery-stage programs in CF, primary ciliary dyskinesia (PCD) and pulmonary arterial hypertension (PAH).

 Translate Bio is committed to developing a new class of medicines to treat diseases caused by protein or gene dysfunction.
-Our pipeline includes MRT5005, a phase 1/2 product candidate designed to deliver mRNA encoding fully functional cystic fibrosis transmembrane conductance regulator (CFTR) protein to the lung.
-Prior to regulatory approval, Translate Bio believes the optimal way to gain access to an investigational medicines is to participate in an ongoing clinical trial.
-For information about our clinical trials, please consult www.clinicaltrials.gov.
-Expanded access it not available at this time.
-As clinical development progresses and more clinical data is available, Translate Bio will evaluate the possibility of expanded access.
+Prior to regulatory approval, Translate Bio believes the optimal way to gain access to an investigational medicine is to participate in an ongoing clinical trial.
+For information about our clinical trial, please consult www.clinicaltrials.gov.
+Expanded access is not available at this time.